DataDog/documentation/content/en/service_management/incident_management/investigate/timeline.md

 The Incident Timeline is the primary source of information for the work done during an incident.
 As actions are performed, new cells are added to the timeline in chronological order to capture the changes made, the person who made the change, and the time the changes were made.

-By default, timeline cells are sorted in `oldest first` order, but this can be changed to `newest first` using the button at the top of the timeline.
+By default, timeline cells are sorted in `oldest first` order, but you can change it to `newest first` using the button at the top of the timeline.

 ## Content types